 |Contracts||Written: 6 yrs. §4.16.040(1); Oral: 3 yrs. §4.16.080(3)|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

 Washington Civil Statute of Limitations Laws: Related Resources

-Don't Miss a Filing Deadline.
-Get a Free Washington Case Review.
+Don't Miss a Filing Deadline: Get Help From a Washington Attorney

 You've been injured and are thinking of filing a lawsuit.
 While this may seem like a daunting task, you don't have to go it alone.
-A great first step in making sure you are meeting the deadline to file in the state of Washington, is to speak with a consumer injury attorney today.
-A qualified attorney will review your injury or contract-related dispute for free and with no obligation to you.
+A great first step in making sure you are meeting the deadline to file in the state of Washington is to get help from a qualified attorney.
+Before filing your first court documents, consult with an experienced Washington attorney near you.

 Contact a qualified attorney.